Scholarships and Awards

 Application requirements must be emailed by April 30th.
 Out of fairness to all potential candidates, no exceptions will be made.
 The award recipients will be notified no later than September 1.

-Interested candidates should submit the above requirements electronically in a single PDF titled (GWC_Last name_First name_Grad) OR (GWC_Last name_First name_Undergrad) to .
+Interested candidates should submit the above requirements electronically in a single PDF titled (GWC_Last name_First name_Grad) OR (GWC_Last name_First name_Undergrad) using the form below.